Kākāpō: Breeding

 Another aspect of the kākāpō's breeding system is that a female can alter the sex ratio of her offspring depending on her condition.
 A female in good condition produces more male offspring (males have 30%–40% more body weight than females).
 Females produce offspring biased towards the dispersive sex when competition for resources (such as food) is high and towards the non-dispersive sex when food is plentiful.
 A female kākāpō will likely be able to produce eggs even when there are few resources, while a male kākāpō will be more capable of perpetuating the species when there are plenty, by mating with several females.
 This supports the Trivers–Willard hypothesis.
 The relationship between clutch sex ratio and maternal diet has conservation implications, because a captive population maintained on a high quality diet will produce fewer females and therefore fewer individuals valuable to the recovery of the species.

 Feeding

 The beak of the kākāpō is adapted for grinding food finely.
 For this reason, the kākāpō has a very small gizzard compared to other birds of their size.
-It is entirely herbivorous, eating native plants, seeds, fruits, pollen and even the sapwood of trees.
+It is entirely herbivorous, eating green shoots, leaf buds, rhizomes and tubers of native plants, as well as seeds, fruits, pollen, moss, fungi and even the sapwood of trees.
 A study in 1984 identified 25 plant species as kākāpō food.
-It is particularly fond of the fruit of the rimu tree, and will feed on it exclusively during seasons when it is abundant.
+It is specifically fond of the fruit of the rimu tree, and will feed on it exclusively during seasons when it is abundant.
 The kākāpō strips out the nutritious parts of the plant out with its beak, leaving a ball of indigestible fibre.
 These little clumps of plant fibres are a distinctive sign of the presence of the bird.
 The kākāpō is believed to employ bacteria in the fore-gut to ferment and help digest plant matter.